joeylee08/phasefiveproject/README.md

 ## Usage: User

-1. Create a free aaccount by using the signup form.
+1. Create a free account by using the signup form.
 2. Go to your Account tab and set your location to see nearby listings.
 3. Browse listing and save them to your My Listings page.
 4. Remove unwanted listings from your saved collection.